 CLiCK is also committed to the global sustainability movement and to this end CLiCK aims to be an example of what is possible in terms of creating a “green kitchen“.
 To this end CLiCK has been working with ECSU’s Institute for Sustainable Energy to look into getting solar panels and to use its ovens as a source of heat for the building.
-CLiCK has also been in conversation with UCONN’s Engineers Without Boarders to try and develop a grey water system that will allow it to minimize its use of water.
+CLiCK has also been in conversation with UCONN’s Engineers Without Borders to try and develop a gray water system that will allow us to minimize our use of water.

 CLiCK’s primary partner is the Community Economic Development Fund (CEDF).
 CEDF has supported CLiCK in multiple ways, including financially by matching our mortgage for the building with a $100,000 grant, a $25,000 loan and a $25,000 line of credit.
 All these funds will be used to make repairs on the building, to further build-out the existing commercial kitchen and to begin purchasing equipment for the processing kitchen.
 In addition, CEDF will make their financial support, business skills training and business consulting available for future entrepreneurs.